zzonyo/trust-docs-test/source/index.html.md

 2、Whenever account balance or available balance is changed.
 (Update separately.)

+Note that right now there is no account update when transferring between spot account and other accounts.

 ### Subscription Field

 | Field | Data Type | Description                                       |